 As I picked up my spoon, I sprinkled sugar like moon dust over the miniature universe I had in my bowl.
 I dove into the Milky Way and thought happy thoughts of my adventures last night with “Wynken Blynken and Nod”.

 Many things can transpire in a child’s mind, which can form false truths and form behaviors that may cause more harm.
 This dysfunction can continue on into adult life and affect life in many ways.
 It is very much a repetitive occurrence from parent to child. through many generations.
 Until a person knows better, they can’t do better.
-The affects of alcoholism touches everyone in a family, I am thankful for AA and Al-Anon for their 12 step program where healing can begin and change made from a childhood of trauma & pain.
+The affects of alcoholism touches everyone in a family, I am thankful for my 12 step program where healing can begin and change made from a childhood of trauma & pain.

 Be sure not to miss a new “Rambling of My Fathead”…..Subscribe below today!!